michele-bisignano/HangmanTeacher/README.md

   - Test duration
   - Number of questions
   - Penalty for incorrect answers
-  - Enabling or disabling the random question mode
+  - Enabling or disabling random question mode

 - **Grade Management** 🧑‍🏫:
-  Allows viewing and managing the history of tests.
+  View and manage the test history.

 - **Password Protected Management Area** 🔐:
   The app's management area, which includes settings, grade history, and more, is accessible only with a password.
 The password is: `@michele.bisignano_`.

 - **Default Question File** 📄:
-  By default, the application includes a preloaded question file with legal questions in Italian.
+  By default, the application includes a preloaded question file with law-related questions in Italian.

 - **Instructions for Custom Question Files** 📂:
   The app provides information on how to upload custom question files.